Netflix's Self Made: Inspired by the Life of Madam C. J. Walker

 Madame CJ Walker

 You got more than you bargained for in this post.
-I took advantage of delving deeper into the Netflix series on Madame C.J.
-Walker, for making sure I know the truth about her pioneering start in the beauty industry.
+I took advantage of delving deeper into the Netflix series on Madame C. J. Walker to ensure I knew the truth about her pioneering start in the beauty industry.
 As well as celebrate the Madame’s accomplishments for Women’s History Month.

 As always, thank you for reading.
-Stay safe and have a fabulous week.
+Stay safe, and have a fabulous week.

 Eugenia, Age of Grace